lucasjellema/workshop-event-bus-microservice-choreography-may-2018/README.md

-# workshop-event-bus-microservice-choreography-may-2018
+# microservices-choreography-kubernetes-workshop-june2017
-Resources for Workshop on Microservices Choreography with Apache Kafka, Kubernetes, Node JS, Redis
+Workshop materials for a June 2017 workshop on microservices, Docker &amp; Kubernetes, Node.JS, Kafka, Redis and choreography